lucas-althoff/Lucas-Althoff/README.md

 #### Track Back

-- 🔭 I’m currently working on: Analytical Pipelines with Machine Learning and 3D WebAPPs
+- 🔭 I’m currently working on: Analytical/ML Pipelines and 3D WebAPPs
-- 🌱 I’m currently learning: AWS Machine Learning Specialty, ThreeJS
+- 🌱 I’m currently learning: Delta Live Table Pipelines in Databricks and ThreeJS
-- 👯 I'm collaborating with [Align360](https://osf.io/5fa7y/) projects
+- 👯 I’m currently preparing for: AWS ML Specialty certification and AWS ML Specialty certification
+- 🏫 I'm mentoring graduation Reasearch Projects: ML-based Frameworks for Improving Immersive Experiences.
-- 🐬 Honored to have collaborated with [XLIM lab](https://www.xlim.fr/), [GPDS - UnB](https://gitlab.com/gpds-unb) & [LMI - Sentinela](http://www.lmi-sentinela.unb.br/)
+- 🐬 Honored to have worked recently at [XLIM lab](https://www.xlim.fr/), [GPDS - UnB](https://gitlab.com/gpds-unb) & [LMI - Sentinela](http://www.lmi-sentinela.unb.br/).
+- ⚡ Fun fact: My little kitten Figo 🐱 is used to guard my development process and daily meetings...
+Thus, I am afraid the code I write is more than clean, it is also highly fluffy 😹.
-- ⚡ Fun fact: I believe that science and art can become a powerful tool to overcome inequality in the world, turning science less boring and art even more expansive.
-Contributing with Audiovisual Projects (as well as other cultural projects) is a personal hobby, which I’d could collaborate to bring a positive social impact by making use of the technical knowledge developed in academic context.
+- 🎨 I believe that science and art can become a powerful tool to overcome inequality in the world, turning science less boring and art even more expansive.
+Contributing with Audiovisual Projects is a personal hobby, which I’d could collaborate to bring a positive social impact by making use of the technical knowledge developed in academic context.

 </details>